-William Strickler, who led the six-man north Seattle survey party of August & September 1855, chose land for himself in what is now the business district of the Fremont neighborhood.
-In 1853 John Ross had made a homestead claim on land which is the present site of Seattle Pacific University and southwestern Fremont.
-Ross Playground at 4320 4th Ave NW marks part of Ross’s claim.
+William Strickler, who led the six-man north Seattle survey party of August and September 1855, had chosen land for himself in what is now the business district of the Fremont neighborhood.
+Just to the west of Fremont, in 1853 John Ross had made a homestead claim on land which today is on both sides of the ship canal, at the present site of Seattle Pacific University and southwestern Fremont.
+Ross Playground at 4320 4th Ave NW marks the northern borderline of Ross’s two sections of land claims.

-In the 1870’s Civil War veterans from other states came to take up the offer of free land out West as credit for time served in the Union Army.
-In 1873 two brothers, Robert and William Weedin, came from Missouri to acquire land in Seattle, Washington Territory (Washington had not yet become a state.)
-Under provisions of homestead laws they each improved their claim by building a house and clearing the land.
-An article in The Seattle Times, February 6, 2010, told of one of Robert’s sons, John F. Weedin, who became a policeman and was killed in the line of duty in 1916, at age 44.
+Each Weedin brother improved their claim by building a house and clearing the land.
+An article in The Seattle Times, February 6, 2010, told of one of Robert’s sons, John F. Weedin, who became a policeman in Seattle and was killed in the line of duty in 1916, at age 44.
 A street, Weedin Place near Green Lake, marks part of the site of the original Robert Weedin land claim.

 The Fourth at Interlake